DejanAcim/knowledge_base/README.md

 * Live demo: https://justmyknowledgebase.herokuapp.com/

-You need a user to create new Training Plans, trainings and skills.
+You need a user to create new Training Plans, trainings, comments and skills.
 No user is necessary to view listings.
 Everyone can sign up on the home page.

 A signed in user is also able to edit his Training Plans.